-To fix, remove all views from the cluster prior to resizing.
-You can remove all views for a given environment by right clicking on it and selecting 'Delete Views'.
+A: To fix, remove all views from the cluster prior to resizing.
+You can remove all views for a given environment by right clicking on it and then clicking Delete Views.

 Matillion will automatically recreate the views on the next job validation or run, so be sure to resize the cluster before any jobs are run.

 A: For the end user, the difference can often be that ELB requires additional configuration, while ALB generally works out of the box.
 A description on ELB and ALB can be found in the Amazon documentation, and a direct comparison between the load balancers can be found here.